xn1cklas/tokenlens/README.md

-ai-meta Monorepo
+TokenLens Monorepo
 =================

-This repository houses ai-meta and related examples/tools for building AI apps with reliable, strongly-typed model metadata.
+This repository houses tokenlens and related examples/tools for building AI apps with reliable, strongly-typed model metadata.

 Packages
-- packages/ai-meta — Typed registry of model metadata (context windows, pricing, aliases) + utilities to normalize usage and estimate costs.
+- packages/tokenlens — Typed registry of model metadata (context windows, pricing, aliases) + utilities to normalize usage and estimate costs.
 - packages/provider-tests — Small verification harness and fixtures (optional/local).
-- apps/web-demo — Minimal example app wiring ai-meta into a UI.
+- apps/web-demo — Minimal example app wiring tokenlens into a UI.

 Why this repo exists
 - One source of truth for canonical model IDs across providers and gateways.